 As I have mentioned before, I am not the biggest baker.
 I was in the kitchen one night trying to think of a fun treat to bring to my son’s school that required little effort from me and that would still be impressive.
 As I started thinking, I looked over and right on my counter was a bag of marshmallows.
-That’s when I got the idea, oh my gosh!
-I will just make marshmallow halloween treats!
-So I quickly hit the internet in search of fun ways to do this and I saw a lot of ideas for marshmallow pops!
-How perfect are those?
+After looking at them for several minutes an idea popped in my head….
+I will just make marshmallow Halloween pops.
 No baking, absolutely adorable, easy and delicious!

 What you will need for the pops:

 - Lollipop sticks (found at a craft store)

 - Colored Candy Melts

 - Green M&M’s (for the top of the pumpkin)

 Step 1: Attach your marshmallows onto your lollipop sticks.

 Step 2: In a microwave safe mug, melt one color of your candy melt (follow the directions on the bag).
 I would do one type of marshmallow pop first so the other color melts don’t dry up while waiting to be used.
 Cover the whole marshmallow and let the excess drip off.

 Step 3: Now here comes the fun part!
 Decorate your marshmallow pops!

 Before the melts dry on your marshmallow, add a green M&M on top.
 Use black decorating gel to draw your pumpkin’s eyes and mouth.
 This would be fun to let the kids do as well!